-It is really frustrating that people assume that veterans with PTSD are either crazy or fine.
-It is exhausting to keep explaining that things are unpredictable.
+It is really frustrating that people assume that veterans suffering with TBI’s and PTSD are crazy or faking their symptoms.
+Also that it is already my role and I am supposed to do it.
+It is exhausting to keep explaining our life and that things are unpredictable.

 I care for my husband, Chuck.
 We’ve been together since high school and now we have four children.
 He served in Afghanistan as a Marine and was injured by an IED.
 He wasn’t diagnosed with a TBI until after his symptoms and behaviors caused terrible strains on our marriage and our family’s well-being.